timbarclay/PlaysThis/_posts/2015-12-08-Mike-Dawes.md

 Check out this [rig rundown](https://www.youtube.com/watch?v=NZtIuWDRWBU) video for a visual demonstration.

+I use [Ernie Ball](http://www.ernieball.co.uk/) strings (Nickel, Aluminium Bronze or Everlast depending on how sweaty the gig will be/the position of Venus and if I want any extra kick out of the magnetic pickup - Nickel strings definitely help with this but can sometimes sound overpowered when ‘clicking’ the thumb into the fret wire.
+Great for bringing out that Octave though!).
+These are usually the following gauges: 13, 17, 24, 32, 42, 56.
+I also use [G7th](http://www.g7th.com/home.aspx) capos made in the UK, awesome capos, they look like tiny tiny Porsches.

+On the rare occasions where a pick is necessary, mostly at the Justin Hayward concerts, I use picks from a cool company called ['In Tune'](http://intunegp.com/).
+They can pretty much make any pick you want and they are very reasonably priced.

 ![Mike Dawes]({{ site.baseurl }}/images/MikeD3.jpg)

 For the Justin Hayward shows I also have an electric rig.
 This consists of a [Tom Anderson Custom Telecaster](http://www.andersonguitars.com/product_information/models/t_family/tfam.cfm) through 2 [Fender](http://intl.fender.com/en-GB/amps/) combos.
 Pedals in this chain include: Compressor, Overdrive, Chorus, Delay, Reverb.
 I use the reverb as a boost for solos.
-The chorus is always on (it makes our little band sound a little bigger)
+The chorus is always on (it makes our little band sound a little bigger).

 For writing I use tea, tea always works.
 I also have some gnarly fingernails on my picking hand that really help with some of the techniques I employ.